W3ndige/rootnetsec.github.io/_posts/2017-03-05-overthewire.org-narnia-4.markdown

 }
 {% endhighlight %}

-<p>This code may look complicated at the first.
-But, after taking a closer look, we can see a potential buffer overflow vulnerability in <b>ifile</b> buffer, which is 32 bytes in size
+<p>This code may look complicated at first.
+But, after taking a closer look, we can see a potential buffer overflow vulnerability in <b>ifile</b> buffer, which is 32 bytes in size. </p>
-. </p>

 <p>Because <b>strcpy()</b> does not perform any checks of the length of the input, if I give a file name longer than 32 bytes in length, I would be able to overwrite the <b>ofile</b> from <b>/dev/null</b> to another file. </p>